 4 — Meals

-At Easthampton, the meditation center is situated in a large former factory, converted into a set of stores and businesses, so we were free too have lunch separately somewhere in the facility.
+At Easthampton, the meditation center is situated in a large former factory, converted into a set of stores and businesses.
+We were free too have lunch separately somewhere in the facility.

 The Barre dining facility felt sterile.
 The weather was beautiful so many people took their meals outside in the grounds.
 Surprisingly to me, there were few places outdoors for small groups to sit together.
 Consequently, I ate all of my meals by myself, with no one else around.